 - (a) The unaudited pro forma combined balance sheets and pro forma combined statements of income reflect a combination based on the maximum exchange ratio of 0.6037 of a share of AIG common stock for each outstanding share of American General common stock.
 There would be no material change in the pro forma financial statements if the minimum exchange ratio of 0.5462 of a share of AIG common stock for each outstanding share of American General common stock were used for the calculations.
-If the acquisition had been completed as of the date of this proxy statement/prospectus, the number of shares of AIG common stock that would have been issued would have approximated [] based on an exchange ratio of [], which would have been the applicable exchange ratio at that time determined in accordance with the merger agreement. - (b) Per share amounts for all periods presented have been retroactively adjusted to reflect all stock dividends and splits. - (c) With respect to AIG, certain accounts have been reclassified in the 2000, 1999 and 1998 financial statements to conform to the 2001 presentation.
+If the acquisition had been completed as of the date of this proxy statement/prospectus, the number of shares of AIG common stock that would have been issued and become outstanding as a result of the completion of the acquisition would have been approximately 280,667,448 based on an exchange ratio of 0.5614, which would have been the applicable exchange ratio at that time determined in accordance with the merger agreement. - (b) Per share amounts for all periods presented have been retroactively adjusted to reflect all stock dividends and splits. - (c) With respect to AIG, certain accounts have been reclassified in the 2000, 1999 and 1998 financial statements to conform to the 2001 presentation.
 With respect to American General, certain accounts have been reclassified in all periods presented to conform to AIG's presentation.